Here's your step-by-step guide

 The quick start guide for KEYTRUDA and LENVIMA is divided into 3 sections that have some information for you in preparation for your treatment with KEYTRUDA + LENVIMA.
 Choose a section to start learning.

-KEYTRUDA from Merck and LENVIMA from Eisai each have programs to help you with your treatment.
+Support programs for KEYTRUDA and LENVIMAKEYTRUDA from Merck and LENVIMA from Eisai each have programs to help you with your treatment.

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.